How To Achieve Correct Sitting Posture

 One very good solution is a combo approach of sitting and standing desks.
 It takes your work station and allows you to sit and stand without having to move all your hardware.

 One company that is leading the way in affordability and versatility is Varidesk.
-Click here to check out their desk options.
+Check out Varidesk sitting posture desk options.
 Set up is easy.
 Employers will cover the cost for a unit like this because it supports proper ergonomics and improves productivity.
 The point is to get you to move more and not be in one position for too long.

 Adding Back Support

 An effective posture device is helpful when you can’t get out of sitting for long periods of time.
 They help reduce fatigue and are effective for correcting slouching posture.
 A posture device acts as great reminder to sit up straight.
 There are many models and styles.
-Click here to learn more about posture devices.
+View more about posture corrector devices.

 I recommend setting your phone to give a “ping” every 20 minutes when you are working.
 Another idea is to use a sticky attached to your computer as a visual reminder to move.